[Major revision–posted 4/5/19 (replaces 9/24/14 edition)]

 a.
 An employee transferring between Texas Tech departments or state agencies will retain unused sick leave, provided service is uninterrupted.

 b.
-An employee separated from state employment under a formal reduction in force is entitled to have his/her sick leave balances restored if re-employed by the state within 12 months after the end of the month in which he/she was separated from state employment if he/she does not contribute the unused balance to the Sick Leave Pool when he/she leaves employment.
+An employee separated from state employment under a formal reduction in force is entitled to have their sick leave balances restored if re-employed by the state within 12 months after the end of the month in which they were separated from state employment if they do not contribute the unused balance to the Sick Leave Pool when they leave employment.

-(1) He/she is re-employed by the same state agency or institution of higher education within 12 months after the end of the month in which he/she was separated from state employment, but only if there has been a break in employment with the state of at least 30 calendar days; or
+(1) They are re-employed by the same state agency or institution of higher education within 12 months after the end of the month in which They were separated from state employment, but only if there has been a break in employment with the state of at least 30 calendar days; or

-(2) He/she is re-employed by a different state agency or institution of higher education within 12 months after the end of the month in which he/she was separated from state employment.
+(2) They are re-employed by a different state agency or institution of higher education within 12 months after the end of the month in which They were separated from state employment.

 d.
-An employee who retires and returns to state employment will not have his/her sick leave balance restored.
+An employee who retires and returns to state employment will not have their sick leave balance restored.

 e.
 In the event of an employee's death, one-half of the employee's unused sick leave accumulation, not to exceed 336 hours, will be paid to the employee's estate as a death benefit, provided the employee has completed six months of continuous employment with the state before death.